st9540808/Data-Structures/Homeworks/hw7 AOE-Network/README.md

 a10       16|         16|       0|        Yes|
 a11       14|         14|       0|        Yes|
 ```
-if input graph is DAG, print out :
+if there is a cycle in the input graph, print out :
 ```
 input Graph in not a DAG (directed acyclic graph) program terminated.